-It is often more convenient to work with the \emph{non-Archimedean Mabuchi functional} \(\MNA\) instead of the Donaldson-Futaki invariant.
+It is often more convenient to work with the \emph{non-Archimedean Mabuchi functional} \(\MNA\) instead of the Donaldson--Futaki invariant.
 Indeed, the latter does not vary linearly with base changes of the form \(z \mapsto z^m\) on the test configurations, while the former does.
-Their values coincide when the central fiber is reduced, and the Donaldson-Futaki invariant is always greater than, or equal to the non-Archimedean Mabuchi functional.
+Their values coincide when the central fiber is reduced, and the Donaldson--Futaki invariant is always greater than or equal to the non-Archimedean Mabuchi functional.
 Furthermore, given any test configuration, there exists a base change such that the resulting test configuration has reduced central fiber, and base change preserves \(\group\)-equivariance.

-The \(\group\)-polarized variety \(\polVar\) is called \emph{\(\group\)-equivariantly K-semistable} if \(\MNA\polVarTC \geq 0\) for all \(\group\) equivariant test configurations, and \emph{\(\group\)-equivariantly K-polystable} if furthermore \(\MNA\polVarTC = 0\) if and only if the test configuration is a product test configuration.
-We also use the self-explaining terminology \emph{\(\group\)-equivariantly K-polystable with respect to special test configurations}, and abbreviate it to \emph{\(\group\)-stc K-polystable}.
+The \(\group\)-polarized variety \(\polVar\) is called \emph{\(\group\)-equivariantly K-semistable} if \(\MNA\polVarTC \geq 0\) for all \(\group\)-equivariant test configurations, and \emph{\(\group\)-equivariantly K-polystable} if furthermore \(\MNA\polVarTC = 0\) if and only if the test configuration is a product test configuration.
+We also use the self-explaining terminology \emph{\(\group\)-equivariantly K-polystable with respect to special test configurations} and abbreviate it to \emph{\(\group\)-stc K-polystable}.

 The total space of a given \(\group\)-equivariant test configuration \(\polVarTC\) may actually be the underlying total space of several different \(\group\)-equivariant test configurations.
 Let \(F\) be the group of \((\group\times\bbC^*)\)-equivariant automorphisms of \(\varietyTC\).
 It contains the factor \(\bbC^*\).
 Let \(\mathfrak{Y}(F)\) denote the set of one-parameter subgroups of \(F\).
 Let \(\beta\) denote the character of \(\bbC^*\) of weight \(1\), which is identified with a character of \(F\).
 Any one-parameter subgroup \(\eta\in \mathfrak{Y}(F)\) such that \(\beta(\eta)=1\) defines a \(\bbC^*\)-action on \(\polVarTC\), a projection to \(\bbC\), and hence a \(\group\)-equivariant test configuration \(\polVarTC_{\eta}\), in general different from the initial \(\polVarTC\).
 The test configuration \(\polVarTC_{\eta}\) is called the \emph{twist by \(\eta\) of the test configuration \(\polVarTC\)}.
 Since we can work up to base change, the same notion makes sense for any element of \(\eta\in\mathfrak{Y}(F)\otimes\bbQ\) with \(\beta(\eta)>0\).
 One can actually extend the definition to irrational \(\eta\in \mathfrak{Y}(F)\otimes\bbR\) though it is not needed for our paper.